thereisnoname18/multiclipboard/README.md

   NOTES:

+  1)This app is currently functional only in linux OS

+  2)You must log in as superuser or have root permissions to use the app

-  1)You can still use your normal copy and paste(just ctrl+c or ctrl+v) while
+  3)You can still use your normal copy and paste(just ctrl+c or ctrl+v) while
   the program is running.

-  2)DO NOT use any of the systems default hotkeys(except ctrl+c and ctrl+v) for copy and pasting hotkeys as they may cause some errors.
+  4)DO NOT use any of the systems default hotkeys(except ctrl+c and ctrl+v) for copy and pasting hotkeys as they may cause some errors.